AndrewHakmi/Nexus/Catalyzing.md

 1. Scan for unclear instructions, poorly visible links, and other stuff that might get users stuck
 1. Scan the support channel for common questions/themes that can be answered by updating the instructions
 1. Note down the found issues so we can create a report of all issues
-1. Create draft PR for common ease-of-use issues, and share it with the rest of us to comment.
+1. Create a draft PR for common ease-of-use issues, and share it with the rest of us to comment.
 1. Prepare release notes for 0.3.2, which goes out on Thursday

 ***